+The prominence of Ellwood and its owners attracted visitors.
 Legend holds that "Light Horse Harry" Lee, Robert E. Lee's father, wrote his memoirs in one of the upstairs bedrooms.
-In 1825, Revolutionary War hero Marquis de Lafayette dined at Ellwood during his triumphant tour of America.
-Other founding fathers, such as James Madison and James Monroe, may have stopped here, too.
+In 1824, Revolutionary War hero Marquis de Lafayette dined at Ellwood during his triumphant tour of America.
+Other founders, such as James Madison and James Monroe, may have stopped here too.

 The Civil War

-For three days in May, 1864, during the Battle of the Wilderness, the eyes of he world focused on Ellwood and its surrounding fields and thickets.
+Ellwood became famous as the “Lacy House” in 1864, for its role in the Battle of the Wilderness.
 The grounds teemed with Union artillery and soldiers as they prepared for, or recovered from, intense fighting a mile to the west.
-General Ulysses S. Grant - recently appointed commander of all Union armies throughout the country - made his headquarters just a few hundred yards north of Ellwood.
-Generals Gouverneur K. Warren and Ambrose E. Burnside, two of the army's four corps commanders, moved into Ellwood itself.
+General Ulysses S. Grant, recently appointed commander of all Union armies, made his headquarters just a few hundred yards north of Ellwood.
+Union Generals Gouverneur K. Warren and Ambrose E. Burnside, two of the army's four corps commanders, moved into Ellwood itself.
 Orderlies and staff officers swarmed around the buildings, carrying orders to front-line troops.

-By battle's end, Ellwood's floors were stained with blood, its gardens trampled, its fences gone.
+By battle's end, Ellwood's floors were stained, its gardens trampled, its fences gone.
 Graves dotted the grounds.
-The house's caretakers had been arrested and sent to Old Capitol Prison in Washington.
-For the next eight years Ellwood would stand vacant used only by occasional squatters.
+The house's civilian caretakers had been arrested and sent to Washington.